quicwg/base-drafts/draft-ietf-quic-tls.md

 starting from the flags byte in either the short or long header, up to and including the unprotected packet number.

-The input plaintext, P, for the AEAD is the content of the QUIC frame following the header, as described in {{QUIC-TRANSPORT}}.
+The input plaintext, P, for the AEAD is the payload of the QUIC packet, as described in {{QUIC-TRANSPORT}}.

 The output ciphertext, C, of the AEAD is transmitted in place of P.